-The History requirement is met by completing HIS 2010, HIS 2020, and three credit hours of additional History electives.
+The History requirement is met by completing HIS2010 or HUM2010, HIS2020 or HUM2020, and three credit hours of additional History electives.

 SPEECH 6 semester hours

 The Speech requirement is met by completing SPC 2210 and three credit hours of additional Speech electives.